zhuqiuyang/hacker-notes/SICP/README.md

 ### 1A: Overview and Introduction to Lisp

+- 提出问题:

   > Don't confused of the essence of things what you are doing with the tools that you use.

->
+- CS:

   > CS is about **how-to Imperative** knowledge.
 Formalize intuitions of process.
   >
-> Techniques that are controlling complexity are what this course is really about.
+  > Techniques that are controlling complexity are what this course is **really about**.
   >
-> The difference from other system, CS deal with idealized components.
+  > The **difference** from other system, CS deal with idealized components.
   >
   > There's not all that much difference between **what I can build** and **what I can imagine**

+- Process & Procedure

+  > So procedures are the spells, if you like, that control these magical spirits that are the processes.

-Personal comment:
+Personal comment:(知己知彼)

 > 1. Analyse the essence about problem.
-> 2. Program is realize what you imagin.
+> 2. Program is realized by what you imagin.
-> 3. Should konw what you use will lead to.
+> 3. 我们的努力方向: Well, Lisp is the same way.
+We're going to state the rules in a few minutes, and it'll be very easy to see.
+But what's really **hard** is going to be the **implications** of those rules, how you exploit those rules to be a master programmer.

 #### Three Topic